Q & A on COVID-19

 - cases with acute respiratory infections in hospital or long-term care facilities;

-- patients with acute respiratory infections or influenza-like illness in certain outpatient clinics or hospitals in order to assess the extent of virus circulation in the population;
+- patients with acute respiratory infections or influenza-like illness in certain outpatient clinics or hospitals;

 7. Where can I get tested?

-If you are feeling ill with COVID-19 symptoms (such as fever, cough, difficulty breathing, muscle pain or tiredness) it is recommended that you contact healthcare services by telephone or online.
+If you are feeling ill with COVID-19 symptoms (such as fever, cough, difficulty breathing, muscle pain or general weakness), it is recommended that you contact your local healthcare services online or by telephone.
 If your healthcare provider believes there is a need for a laboratory test for the virus that causes COVID-19, he/she will inform you of the procedure to follow and advise where and how the test can be performed.

 1. How can I avoid getting infected?